sustentarea/logoclim/README.md

 simulation with all three climate data series provided by [WorldClim 2.1](https://worldclim.org/): long-term historical climate averages, historical monthly weather, and future climate projections.
-Each series is available at multiple spatial resolutions (from 10 minutes to 30 seconds) and can be selected within the model interface to fit your research needs.
+Each series is available at multiple spatial resolutions (from 10 minutes (~340 km² at the equator) to 30 seconds (~1 km² at the equator)) and can be selected within the model interface to fit your research needs.
+More information about each series can be found in the WorldClim website.

 #### Historical Climate Data